 - The number of cores is how many physical cores there are within a CPU (how many operations it can run simultaneously).

 Whether a higher frequency or higher core count is faster depends on how well a program is designed to take advantage of multiple CPU cores.
 In the case of AutoCAD, the majority of the software is only single threaded so it is only able to utilize a single core of the CPU.
 For this reason, our general recommendation when choosing a processor is to get the highest frequency.
-For current generation CPUs, that is Intel's Core i7 8700K which can boost up to 4.7GHz with a single core active.
+For current generation CPUs, that is Intel's Core i9 9900K which can boost up to 5.0GHz with a single core active.
+The i7 9700K is close behind, with 4.9GHz max turbo and dropping Hyperthreading.

 The only exceptions to the single thread limitation in AutoCAD are 2D Regeneration and Mental Ray rendering (source).
 2D Regeneration is not an especially intensive task, so it should not really be a consideration when choosing a CPU, but if you do a lot of rending using Mental Ray you may want to choosea higher core count CPU.
 In this case, we recommend looking at our various Rendering workstations instead.